armaanhammer/lock-challenge/design_log/Step_1.md

 ##### Reference:
 http://www.cplusplus.com/doc/oldtutorial/templates/

 https://www.youtube.com/watch?v=I-hZkUa9mIs  <<< Interesting that this video says calling the mutex's own lock&unlock function is _not_ recommended.
-This seems to imply that in general, it is best to use a lock_guard function
+This seems to imply that in general, it is best to use a lock_guard function.
+Also notes that lock_guard does not release the lock until out of scope, unlike unique_lock, which releases the lock upon `locker.unlock();`.
+This provides a constraint on my code later.